Help for first time buyers

-Getting your first foot on the property ladder is the most difficult step of all.
+Getting your foot on the property ladder is the most difficult step of all.
 It can seem impossible and is certainly a little frightening.
-But there is help out there that can get on your way.
+But there is help out there that can get you on your way.
 Mortgage advisers know the market better than anyone and they can answer any questions you have and tell you what you need to know.

 The main help for homebuyers scheme includes:

 There are three different elements to the government’s Help to Buy scheme – the mortgage guarantee, the equity loan and the ISA.
 With the mortgage guarantee, you need to save at least a 5% deposit and be buying a home costing under £600,000.
 This can be new build or an existing property.
 It’s available to first time buyers and people who already have a mortgage.

 The equity loan scheme is only for newly built properties that cost up to £600,000.
 Again you need to put down just a 5% deposit but then the government lends you 20% of the house price and you get a mortgage for the remaining 75%.
 There’s nothing to pay on the 20% loan for the first five years.
 Both first time buyers and people who already own a property can apply.